f4str/config-files/tutorials/boot-menu.md

 # Boot Menu

-Enable the GRUB boot menu, set the boot timeout, and disable the plymouth splash.
+Enable the GRUB boot menu, set the boot timeout, and optionally disable the plymouth splash.

 ## Enable GRUB Menu